 This class gives practiced cooks a chance to work independently in an industrial kitchen, with access to a wide variety of ingredients, equipment, and professional guidance.
 Come put your skills to the test and produce rich, exciting, and show-stopping dishes!

-Prerequisites: Participants are required to have completed an intermediate level cooking class or to present proof of intermediate cooking abilities, for instance in the form of a signed slip from a parent or guardian.
+Prerequisites: Participants are required to have completed an intermediate level cooking class or to present proof of intermediate cooking abilities, for instance in the form of a note from a parent or guardian.
 See description during registration for details.

 Establishes group expectations for kitchen safety protocol including knives, heat, and foodborne illnesses, though participants should be already familiar with these concepts.
 Students will be offered cut-safe gloves to use at their discretion or upon our request.
 Heat sources will be used independently with permission and support from instructors.